Guidelines Concerning Withdrawal Of The National Register Credential

 (1) Any sanctions imposed by an authorized adjudicatory body, including suspension or revocation of a license, completion of supervision or remedial coursework, or the payment of fines have been completely fulfilled and the individual’s license has been restored to a full, unrestricted status.

-(2) The Committee on Professional Practice may, at its discretion, mandate a waiting period of one to five years after all terms and conditions imposed by the authorized adjudicatory body have been fulfilled prior to granting or renewal of the credential.
-In cases where an individual is licensed in more than one jurisdiction, the Committee will make its determination on the basis of actions taken by the sanctioning jurisdiction, even if the individual maintains a full, unrestricted license in another jurisdiction.
+(2) In cases where an individual is licensed in more than one jurisdiction, the Committee will make its determination on the basis of actions taken by the sanctioning jurisdiction, even if the individual maintains a full, unrestricted license in another jurisdiction.

 (3) The individual satisfies the credentialing or recredentialing criteria in effect at the time of such renewed application (regardless of whether the individual may have satisfied any previously existing criteria); and